GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 Assume(not (typeOf x = Obj));
 ```

 where `typeOf` is the built-in GIL typing operator and `Obj` is the built-in GIL object type.
-In this way, it is guaranteed that `x` is not an object (but may still equal `null`).
+In this way, it is guaranteed that `x` is not an object (but still may be equal to `null`).

 ### Symbolic Testing of Buckets.js